 A search built with terms of an earlier MedDRA version (e.g., used previously on a now closed study) might not identify all relevant data in an integrated safety summary (ISS) containing data coded in a later version of MedDRA.
 Queries stored in an organisation’s system should be updated to the appropriate version of MedDRA before using them on new data.

 Advice on how an organisation should handle new MedDRA versions is not within the scope of this document (see MedDRA Term Selection: Points to Consider, Appendix 4.1).
 Some databases may contain data of multiple studies coded in different versions of MedDRA.
 This may impact aggregation of those data (e.g., in an ISS).
-Refer to MSSO documents on versioning options for clinical trial and post-marketing data for more information (see Appendix, Section 6.1).
+Refer also to the MedDRA website for the MedDRA Best Practices for more information on versioning options for clinical trial and post-marketing data (see Appendix, Section 6.1).

 GENERAL QUERIES AND RETRIEVAL